scala/docs.scala-lang/_overviews/scala3-book/control-structures.md

   case _ => "Unknown"
 ```

-`match` expressions and patterns are discussed in more detail in the Reference documentation.

 ## try/catch/finally

 Like Java, Scala has a `try`/`catch`/`finally` construct to let you catch and manage exceptions.
-For consistency, Scala uses the same syntax that `match` expressions use: `case` statements to match the different possible exceptions that can occur.
+For consistency, Scala uses the same syntax that `match` expressions use and supports pattern matching on the different possible exceptions that can occur.

-Here’s an example of Scala’s `try`/`catch`/`finally` syntax.
-In this example, `openAndReadAFile` is a method that does what its name implies: it opens a file and reads the text in it, assigning the result to the mutable variable `text`:
+In the following example, `openAndReadAFile` is a method that does what its name implies: it opens a file and reads the text in it, assigning the result to the mutable variable `text`:

 ```scala
 var text = ""